What Cheese To Use For Pasta: A Comprehensive Guide

 Feta

 Feta is a crumbly, tangy cheese traditionally made from sheep’s milk.
 It’s known for its distinctive flavor and aromatic molds.
 Feta’s tanginess pairs wonderfully with Mediterranean-inspired pasta dishes.
-I like to use it in pasta with olives, tomatoes, and fresh herbs.
+I like to use it in pasta with tomatoes, olives, and fresh herbs.
 It adds a burst of flavor without overwhelming the dish.

 Best Pasta Pairings